vaimo/entrust-lumen/README.md

     Class name must be a valid object or a string

 then probably you don't have published Entrust assets or something went wrong when you did it.
-First of all check that you have the `entrust.php` file in your `config` directory.
+First of all check that you have the `entrust.php` file in your `app/config` directory.
-If you don't, then try `php artisan vendor:publish` and, if it does not appear, manually copy the `/vendor/Proshore/entrust/src/config/config.php` file in your config directory and rename it `entrust.php`.
+If you don't, then try `php artisan vendor:publish` and, if it does not appear, manually copy the `/vendor/zizaco/entrust/src/config/config.php` file in your config directory and rename it `entrust.php`.

 ## License